yaal-coop/canaille/doc/tutorial/databases.rst

     GROUP_BASE = "ou=groups,dc=mydomain,dc=tld"

-If you want to use TOTP/HOTP authentication, you will need to add the ``oathHOTPToken`` class to the user :
+If you want to use TOTP/HOTP authentication, you will need to add the ``oathHOTPToken`` class to the user:

 .. code-block:: toml